kuba-bujak/RunNation/README.md

-# Projekt-Kierunkowy-2
+# RunNation

-Projekt-kierunkowy-2 was an application created for graduation project on university.
+RunNation was an application created for graduation project on university.
 It is a type of sports service, where users can register / login.

 ## Technologies